AdobeDocs/pdfservices-api-documentation/src/pages/overview/pdf-embed-api/howtos_ui.md

 Users can update the colour of an annotation by clicking on the PDF annotation and changing the colour from the toolbar.
 The updated colour is applied to all new annotations of that type added to the PDF.
-Also, when any annotation tool is selected from the top bar for the first time, there is a coach mark displayed to educate users about the annotation tool which goes away after a few seconds.
+Also, when any annotation tool is selected for the first time, there is a coach mark displayed to educate users about the annotation tool which goes away after a few seconds.